-- 3-1/8 inch EIA, M6 hardware (kit # 206-5225) - 1-5/8 inch EIA, M6 hardware (kit # 206-5226); standard for NV5/NV3.5 - 7/8 inch EIA, M6 hardware (kit # 206-5227)
+- 3-1/8 inch EIA, M10 hardware (kit # 206-5225-01); standard for NV20/NV15

-Take the following steps to change an NV15/NV20 RF output connector (See Figures 4.1, 4.2 and 4.3 as guides for assembly and disassembly):
+Take the following steps to change an NV15/NV20 RF output connector (See Figures 4.1 and 4.2 as guides for assembly and disassembly):

 - 1. Determine the size of the new RF output connector and order the appropriate kit from Nautel (see "Parts and tools" for options). - 2.
 Unpack the new connector kit and inspect the parts for damage. - 3.
 Turn off the transmitter and disable or lock out its ac power source. - 4.
 Remove the old RF coaxial feed cable from the RF output connector, noting is is secured using 3/8 or 5/16 hardware. - 5.
 Remove the old output plate and spacer plates, noting the plates are secured together as well as to the output power probe using eight M6 screws.
 Retain all hardware.
-If a 7/8 inch EIA connector was installed, you will first need to remove the adapter secured to the output plate (see Figure 4.5 on page 4-10).
-If you are changing from between a 1-5/8 inch and 7/8 inch EIA connector, you need only add or remove the adapter (Nautel Part # JS59).
-In this case, proceed to Step 9.

-- 6. Remove the old output connector cup, noting it is secured to the output power probe with an M6 hex screw. - 7.
-Install the new output connector cup using an M6 hex screw. - 8.
+- 6. Remove the old output connector cup, noting it is secured to the output power probe with an M10 hex bolt. - 7.
+Install the new output connector cup using an M10 hex bolt. - 8.
 Assemble the new spacer plates and output plate together using hardware retained in Step 5.
-Install the plates on top of the transmitter and secure to the output power probe using hardware retained in Step 5.
-If a 7/8 inch EIA connector is being installed, you will also need to secure the adapter to the output plate (see Figure 4.5 on page 4-10). - 9.
+Install the plates on top of the transmitter and secure to the output power probe using hardware retained in Step 5. - 9.
 Install the new coaxial RF feed cable on the new RF output connector using the 3/8 or 5/16 studs on the stud plate.

-Figure 4.3: RF Output Connector Assembly Detail - 3-1/8 inch EIA
+Figure 4.3: RF Output Connector Assembly Detail - 4-1/16 inch EIA